lucas-rosso/lucas-rosso.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a research assistant for Profs.
 Andrés Drenik (UT Austin), Hassan Afrouzi (Columbia) and Rodrigo Wagner (UAI).
 I have a Master in Economics from Universidad de Chile.
-My fields of interest are macroeconomics, household finance and inequality.
+My main fields of interest are macroeconomics, household finance and inequality.